 Doctor of Philosophy programs include, in addition to the Master of Science course requirements, preparation for candidacy examinations in economic theory, quantitative techniques, the field of specialization and a supporting field.
-Fields of specialization are agricultural economics and forest economics and include a joint specialization in environmental and natural resource economics offered collaboratively by the Departments of Rural Economy and Economics.
+Fields of specialization are agricultural and resource economics, forest economics, and rural sociology and include a joint specialization in environmental and natural resource economics offered collaboratively by the Departments of Rural Economy and Economics.
 All candidates for the PhD must prepare and defend a thesis on an approved topic.
 Students are expected to participate in the department seminar series through attendance and presentation of their research results.

-Programs depend on academic background and typically consist of ± 36 in graduate courses, with at least ± 18 from the Department of Rural Economy.
+Programs depend on academic background and typically consist of ★36 in graduate courses, with at least ★18 from the Department of Rural Economy.
+No language other than English is required for the degree.

-The time required to complete the PhD will vary according to the academic background of the applicant and the nature of the research undertaken; however, a minimum of 36 months would be normally required.
+The time required to complete the PhD will vary according to the academic background of the applicant and the nature of the research undertaken; however, a minimum of 36 months is normally required.